Hassayampa River Preserve: History

 The first use of the land after the arrival of European settlers was as a stagecoach stop in the 1860s.
 In the latter part of the 19th century it served as a farm and cattle ranch, Brill's Ranch, run by Frederick Brill.
 Brill provided farm products, beef, fruit, and pond-raised carp to local settlers and miners, including those at the nearby Vulture mine.

 In 1913 the property was reopened as one of the first guest ranches in Arizona.
 Named the Garden of Allah due to the location's resemblance to the locale in the then-popular romantic novel of the same name.
 Its visitors were offered a true experience of a Western ranch.
 During this time, the palm trees were hauled in from nearby Castle Hot Springs on wagons.
 Over the years it saw several other uses such as a campground.
-The Peavine railway stopped at Allah, and remains of the depot are on the preserve.
+The Santa Fe, Prescott and Phoenix Railway stopped at Allah, and remains of the depot are on the preserve.

 In 1986, The Nature Conservancy became interested in the location, and they created the preserve in 1987, initially with the purchase of a 660-acre parcel.
 The preserve has grown to 770 acres, and in April 2016 an agreement was reached between The Nature Conservancy and Maricopa County to integrate the preserve into the Vulture Mountains Recreation Area, a 71,000-acre recreation area located west and south of the preserve.